“Here's the guest room!"

 “No, that isn't...”

-"And now that I think about it, the way things went wasn't very good, either.
+“And now that I think about it, the way things went with this wasn't very good, either.
 I forcibly dragged you here, pressured you into accepting room and board, and there was that bit about being naked...
 Ah, this is bad.
 I kidnapped you.
-This is abduction and confinement."
+This is abduction and confinement.”

 “Kidnapped?
 No...”